donecollectively/cardano-mdbook/README.md

   - ✅ allow editor to promote a suggested-page to a page
   - ✅ enable direct editing by editor
   - ✅ non-owner can't update
-  - enable change-suggestion by non-owner; post 'sug' entry
+  - ✅ enable change-suggestion by non-owner; post 'sug' entry
+  - ✅ Capture editing steps for suggestions
+  - Capture editing steps for direct edits
+  - ✅ Enable markdown editor for page-creation
+  - List pending suggestions on page-view, with change markers
+  - Allow a suggestion to be accepted, when user is editor or page-owner
+  - When a suggestion is obsolete, fetch its parent-txn and rebase the suggestion for presentation
+  - optionally integrate suggested changes to page View
   - gather topic index and include in site menu
-  - enable markdown editor for page-creation
-  - optionally integrate suggested changes to page View

 #### future:
   - display each page's change-history using on-chain records